DaianAiziatov/quiz_platform/README.md

 ## Quiz platform

-Quiz platform with admin functionality where you can create new quizes, modify exsisting ones as well as see users' statistics.
+Quiz platform with admin functionality where you can create new quizes, modify existing ones as well as see users' statistics.

 ## Instalation